When I started doing bead embroidery patterns

 , and ta-da!
 Problem solved!
 Not only do I love the thickness and durability of Nicole's Beadbacking, I love that it's a product made by a small business.
 And the beautiful colors inspire me to create pieces where I actually leave large portions of the bead embroidery medium showing through the stitching!

 2. Don't crowd your rows.
-I think this is probably the mistake that almost everyone new to bead embroidery makes.
-Learning how to line up those rows of bead embroidery can be tricky -- you need to learn how to "see" where the thread path should go.
+I think this is probably the mistake that almost everyone new to bead embroidery designs makes.
+Learning how to line up those rows can be tricky -- you need to learn how to "see" where the thread path should go.

 When I teach bead embroidery, I usually show my students how to draw a light pencil lines on their bead embroidery medium that are approximately the same distance apart as the width of the beads they are using.
 If you don't want to draw lines, try this technique: